Kazhuu/asm2cfg/README.md

 ### Current Development Goals

-There are known problems that asm2cfg will not fully support all x86 assembly lines.
+There are might be cases asm2cfg will not fully support all x86 or ARM assembly lines.
 If you encounter such problems please open an issue.

-Also current goal is to improve test coverage and then focus on refactoring the project to make it easier to add additional assembly support and cover all x86 cases.
-Also objdump support is planned.
+Current developed goals are best described in issues section.
+Please open a new one if existing one does not exist.

 If you want to talk to me, you can contact me at Discord with name `Kazhuu#3121`.